 - Withdraw Fail (WF): Student withdraws from a course after the 15 day withdrawal period. - A "WF" is factored into the student's GPA. - Withdraw No Pass (WN): Student withdraws in a Pass/No Pass system and is not passing the course at the time of withdrawal. - A "WN" is not factored into the student's GPA. - Withdraw No Grade (WX): A WX notation is given only in rare and unusual circumstances, (i.e., those which are out of the control of the student such as extended illness, death of a family member, etc.) and must be approved by the building administrator.
-In each extenuating circumstance, written documentation such as grades, attendance, evidence of extenuating circumstances, and record of a parent/teacher/counselor/student/administrator meeting will be kept on file. - A "WX" is not factored into the student's GPA. - Three weeks prior to the end of the semester/two weeks prior to the end of the trimester: If a student withdraws, an "F" is recorded on the transcript.
+In each extenuating circumstance, written documentation such as grades, attendance, evidence of extenuating circumstances, and record of a parent/teacher/counselor/student/administrator meeting will be kept on file.

+- A "WX" is not factored into the student's GPA. - Three weeks prior to the end of the semester/two weeks prior to the end of the trimester: If a student withdraws, an "F" is recorded on the transcript.
 No exceptions.

-First 15 days of the semester After 15 days of the semester 3 Weeks prior to end of semester Student may choose P/NP option Student may drop a class with no notation on the transcript Student cannot drop a class without a notation of: WF, WN, or WX (see previous guidelines) If a student withdraws during this timeframe, an "F" is recorded on the transcript.
-(NOEXCEPTIONS) Student will have the option for an Incomplete or WX ONLY with building administrator approval.
+First 15 days of the semester After 15 days of the semester 3 Weeks prior to end of semester Student may drop a class with no without a notation of: WF, WN, or WX (see previous guidelines) If a student withdraws during this timeframe, an "F" is recorded on the transcript.
+(NO EXCEPTIONS) Students will have the option for an Incomplete or WX ONLY with building administrator approval.